[ Printer Friendly Version ] [ Report Abuse ]

 I notice a redness in Al's eyes, and his shoulders looking more relaxed than usual.
 One small, unnoticed sniff, and I could tell he's been out near pine trees quite recently.
 His hair is severely windblown.
 This was not the first time I’d seen him like this.

-Having studied his (and everybody I encounter’s) body language, facial expressions, and tonal changes for years, I had a couple inklings as to what causes him to appear like this on multiple occasions.
+Having studied his—and everybody I encounter’s—body language, facial expressions, and tonal changes for years, I had a couple inklings as to what causes him to appear like this on a couple of occasions.

-"Hi, Al," We hadn’t spoken too much over these past years.
-So it is not in my place to question his possible case of insomnia.
+"Hi, Al," We hadn’t spoken too much over these past years, so it is not in my place to question his possible case of insomnia.
 It was either that or he was in a constant state of sleep deprivation.
 Even on weekends.
 And on summer breaks.
 In any case, we respect that we each have our secrets.

-The ride passes by with occasional small-talk.
+The ride passes by with infrequent small-talk.
 Halfway there, I get up to change into my school uniform—excluding the robe because I find that they are simply annoying articles of clothing.
 In the corridor, Lindström Ahlberg and I bump into each other.
 Over the summer, the Swede has gained what looks like around five kilograms of solid muscle.

 “Excuse me, sorry,” I apologise.